Grandmother shot in bed through Miami apartment window speaks out

 She said she thanks God the stray bullets didn’t take her grandchild.

-Zepedas said she hopes she’ll be discharged and back home with her grandchildren by Wednesday.
+Zepedas said she hopes she’ll be discharged and back home with her grandchildren on Wednesday.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.